JackieBinya/jacqueline-binya-website/content/posts/gsod-2020/cc-wp-batse-theme-hello-world.md

 - Always ask questions: frankly, the only way you can create good content is when you have a solid understanding of the subject matter.
 - It's better to over-communicate than under-communicate especially when working in a remotely - this is especially more important if you encounter blockers whilst executing your work.
 - Push that code and open PR quickly and then go ahead and ask for a review don't procrastinate this will ensure  fast turnover you get feedback quickly and can work on improvements.

+_Thank you for reading, watch out for the next update which will be posted soon._